AarohiChopra/BPA-and-BPs-Catfishing-the-ERs/BPA/100 μM/README.md

-Analyzing samples for samples exposed to 100 μm of BPA
+Analyzing samples for samples exposed to 100 μm of BPA.